ZyanKLee/soundizer/README.md

 # Copyright/Disclaimer:

-This was found on https://www.uninformativ.de/ several years ago.
-So most probably all credit belongs to Peter Hofmann (https://github.com/vain)
+This was found on [uninformativ.de](https://www.uninformativ.de/blog/postings/2012-06-21/0/POSTING-de.html) several years ago and is a re-upload of https://github.com/vain/bin-pub/blob/master/soundizer .
+All credit belongs to Peter Hofmann (https://github.com/vain)

 # Examples